-Step 1: Basic Requirements
+Step 1: App Store Requirements

-- A valid Apple developer program account.
-The Apple Developer Enterprise Program here will not work.
+- A valid Apple Developer Program account. (the Apple Developer Enterprise Program here will not work)

 - A system that can effectively run MacOS X.

 - Should have programs, like Xcode and Keychain Access, installed.

 When it comes to submitting your app, information is something that you can't afford to miss.
 This information also consists of several segments.

 - App Name: The name of the iPhone application, which will be displayed to the users.

 - App Description: It should include the working and features of the app.